 How I Celebrated Fiestas Patrias in Chile

-I had so much fun during Fiestas Patrias or, Diesiocho.
-This is Chile’s Independence day, celebrated on September 18, hence the name Diesiocho (Eighteen).
+I had so much fun celebrating Fiestas Patrias in Chile.
+Also known as Dieciocho (18) this is Chile’s Independence day, celebrated on September 18, hence the name.
 This is technically “Independence Day” but it is actually celebrated for about a week.
 In fact school gets cancelled for at least three days and the other days that classes are technically in session, hardly anyone goes or is expected to go.
 To top it off the entire country shuts down for three to four days depending on where you are.
 When I say it ‘shuts down’ I don’t just mean that the malls and barber shops and small businesses close.
 I’m talking grocery stores.
 Closed.
-No one does much during the day except for going to the Fondas.
+No one does much during the day except for going to the Fondas and partying.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

 A fonda is basically a giant carnival of food.
-There are different huts you can go into and order traditional Chilean foods and drinks such as chicha (wine with fruit inside), puncha (wine made from apples), empanadas, choripan, completos and so much more.
+There are different huts you can go into and order traditional Chilean foods and drinks such as chicha .
+There were empanadas, choripan, completos and so much more.
 There’s tonnes of meat and everything tastes amazing.
 Some fondas even have amusement park rides and mascots and even parrots you can hold if you want to.

 It was such a good weekend especially since I was really missing the ocean.
 I think my soul thrives most when I am near a big body of water.
 Growing up by a big lake has spoiled me way too much but I am especially drawn to the ocean.
 In my personal opinion there is no better feeling than sand between your toes, sun on your face and the smell of salty air.
 I honestly believe that the ocean is one of the most magical and mysterious beings in the world.